zmoon/mit-comp-thinking-julia_zm/README.md

 I can confirm that I did run in to this issue after changing such blocks to just imports...

-### local

-For the notebooks to work locally, then, needed packages must all have been added to the "default project".

 ### Binder

-We can speed up Binder start time by pre-compiling all packages needed by the notebooks.

 ...